Robert Tesche

-Club career
+Career

 Arminia Bielefeld

 Wismar-born Tesche's family moved to Löhne in West Germany in 1993.
 He began his footballing career for VfL Viktoria Mennighüffen.
 In 2001–02 he moved to Arminia Bielefeld's youth department, a team he grew up supporting.
 He was considered as one of the most exciting talents of Arminia, and in 2006–07 he moved up to their reserve team.
 At some point of his early career at Arminia Bielefeld, he signed a contract with the club, keeping him until 2008.

 Under head coach Ernst Middendorp, Tesche made his professional debut on 30 March 2007, where he surprisingly started in the starting-XI before being substituted in the 67th minute, in a 1–0 win over Borussia Dortmund.
 Between 29 April 2007 and 6 May 2007, he assisted two goals against Werder Bremen and Bayer Leverkusen.
 At the end of the 2006–07 season, Tesche went on to make seven appearances in all competitions.
 In May 2007 he signed a contract with Arminia Bielefeld, keeping him in the Westphalian city for three years.

 In the 2007–08 season, Tesche continued to feature in the first team for the side and made several starts in number of matches.
 However, he spent the number of matches on the substitute bench during the season and appeared in the reserve game for the number of matches.
-It wasn't until on 17 May 2008, which was the last game of the season, Tesche scored his first goal of the season, in a 2–2 draw against Stuttgart.
+On 17 May 2008, the last game of the season, Tesche scored his first goal of the season, in a 2–2 draw against Stuttgart.
 The draw helped the side avoid relegation in the Bundesliga and retain their status in the top–flight league for another season.
 At the end of the 2007–08 season, Tesche went on to make seventeen appearances and scoring once in all competitions.